 Working hours are generally 9am to 5.30pm, but are frequently longer due to the demands of your workload.
-As client deadlines are all-important, you will have to work until outstanding jobs have been completed.
+As client deadlines are all-important, you'll have to work until outstanding jobs have been completed.
 Press launches, crisis management and pitches can all result in long hours.
 Some agencies have a much more ingrained long-hours culture than others.

 Flexibility is important.
 PR professionals are often expected to network and socialise with clients, the media and colleagues to build and maintain relationships.
 The boundaries between your social and working life may become somewhat blurred.

 - Paid overtime is rare, although some consultancies offer time off in lieu for time worked at weekends.

 - The job is generally office based, but you may have to attend networking and media events and exhibitions, as well as meetings with clients.

 - Self-employment, freelance work, career breaks and secondments are all possible, usually once you're an experienced PR professional.
 Some PR agencies offer opportunities for unpaid sabbaticals.

 - The work can be stressful, for example when meeting tight deadlines, juggling various projects or working on a new business proposal, but it can also be very rewarding.